 Do bacteria have feelings?
-It does sound unlikely, yet we regularly hear about ‘friendly’ bacteria.
-I suspect that the bacteria in question don’t really choose us as friends, but there is no doubt that some bacteria (known as probiotics) are indeed not just friendly but actually helpful to us and our pets.
+It does sound unlikely, yet we regularly hear about 'friendly' bacteria.
+I suspect that the bacteria in question don't really choose us as friends, but there's no doubt that some bacteria (known as probiotics) are indeed not just friendly but actually helpful to us and our pets.

 Probiotics produce short-chain fatty acids (SCFAs), which reduce the growth and activity of harmful bacteria, such as E. coli and salmonella, as well as providing other benefits to the intestines.

 They can help in treating diarrhoea, irritable bowel syndrome and other types of intestinal inflammation.
 Probiotics may help prevent urinary tract infections and can even reduce allergic reactions.
 They can also support the health of the teeth and gums by reducing the number of harmful bacteria in the mouth that cause gingivitis and periodontal disease.

 The gut is often called 'the second brain' because it has a rich and complex nerve supply that is closely connected with the brain itself.
 There is constant communication between these two 'brains', and recent studies in animals show that changes in the gut bacteria seem to make mice less anxious and also affect levels of the stress hormone cortisol.

 It appears very likely that this applies to all pets and to humans, too.